Pakistan: Smog poses threat to tens of thousands | DW | 22.11.2019

 One of the most polluted cities

-Lahore, one of the country's wealthiest cities and once upon a time known as the "city of gardens," has been struggling to regulate air pollution.
+Lahore, one of the country's wealthiest cities and once known as the "city of gardens," has been struggling to regulate air pollution.
 It is now considered one of the world's most polluted cities.

 Dangerous levels of air contamination have forced many of Lahore's residents to stay at home, with some residents taking to social media, tweeting, "Lahore you're killing me."